 Winters in Custer State Park can be very cold.
 The main visitor center remains open but the Peter Norbeck Center and the Wildlife Visitation Center are closed from October 1 to Memorial Day.
 The Needles Highway is also closed during the winter months.

 If you want to catch Custer State Park ablaze in fall colors, plan your visit for late September into early October.
-We were in the Black Hills between October 8 and October 13 and the colors were just past peak, although there were still a fair amount of leaves on the trees.
+We have been to Custer State Park twice in early to mid-October.
+On our first visit, between October 8 and October 13 and the colors were just past peak, although there were still a fair amount of leaves on the trees.
+The photo below was taken October 7, 2021 and the fall colors were spectacular throughout the park (and the Black Hills).

 Plan Your Visit